|

 Docs Set # 3

 July 2010: Bayfront/Willow Yellow Lengthened On July 2, 2010 at 10 a.m.
 CalTrans lengthened the yellow for the westbound Bayfront/Willow left turn to 3.5 seconds, up from 3.0.
 As a result, violations dropped by about 80% - see the Ticket Counts table, above.
 Flipping these numbers over, we can see that the missing half second increased ticketing fivefold.
 At Bayfront/Willow, approx. 3000 drivers were ticketed unfairly.
 Approx. $1.3 million in fines.
 If you have a pre-change ticket with a Late Time of 0.60 second or less, call the City and ask them to dismiss it.
 And if they refuse, take it to court.
 See also a letter highwayrobbery.net wrote to the local assemblyman (who was elected to the State Senate in Nov.
 2012).
 It is also interesting to note that between February and March 2010, something caused the number of raw violations at Bayfront/Willow (in the table above, the figures in red) to double.
-And, it happened again between May and June of 2012.
-Menlo Park Docs Set # 4 The city council approved a five year
+And, it happened again between May and June of 2012 and again in early 2016.
+Menlo Park Docs Set # 4 The city council approved a five

-contract with RedFlex on Dec.
-5, 2006.
-It will
+year contract with RedFlex on Dec.
+5,

-expire in May 2013, unless renewed.
+2006.
 In May 2013 the City and RedFlex

 signed an agreement